0rvar/mips-dasm/README.md

 # mips-dasm
-mips-dasm is a mips disassembler written in Java.
-It accepts lines of 32-bit numbers that it decodes into their MIPS32 instruction equivalent, through stdin or input file.
+mips-dasm is a mips disassembler written in C. It accepts lines of 32-bit numbers that it decodes into their MIPS32 instruction equivalent, through stdin or input file.

 ## Requirements